 Gib’s first recorded journey is in 15: We Go Our Ways.
-That was from Itchel Manor in Hampshire (“the manor where I was born”) to Cowdray House in Sussex.
+That was from Itchel Manor in Hampshire (“the manor where I was born”) to Cowdray House in West Sussex.
 His second journey seems to have brought him back to Hampshire.

-Gib may have been too hard on the horses.
-If we take their word for it, he’s been left at Place House (or The Place).
+If we take the horses word for it, he’s been left at Place House (or The Place).
 Formerly Titchfield Abbey, it was acquired in 1537 by Thomas Wriothesley, later 1st Earl of Southampton (and grandfather to Gib’s young Earl).
 By the early 1540s he’d converted the Abbey into an impressive house.

 There’s more about both Abbey and House here on the English Heritage website, including a picture of what the House may have looked like when Gib walked around the exterior, making his “survey”.
-However, I’m not aware of historical evidence that any of Shakespeare’s plays was first performed there, as the website suggests.
+However, I’m not aware of any historical evidence that any of Shakespeare’s plays was first performed there, as the website suggests.

 Let’s hope Gib can cast some light on the matter.